molily/molily.de/_posts/2019-02-03-testing-angular.md

 When testing a piece of code, you need to decide between an [integration test](#integration-tests) and a [unit test](#unit-tests).
 To recap, the integration test includes (“integrates”) the dependencies.
 In contrast, the unit test replaces the dependencies with fakes in order to isolate the code under test.

 These replacements are also called _doubles_, _stubs_ or _mocks_.
 Replacing of a dependency is called _stubbing_ or _mocking_.
-Since these terms are used inconsistently and their difference is subtle, this guide uses the umbrella term “fake” and “faking” for any dependency substitution.
+Since these terms are used inconsistently and their difference is subtle, **this guide uses the umbrella term “fake” and “faking”** for any dependency substitution.

 ### Rules for faking dependencies

 Unit tests isolates a piece of code to scrutinize all its details.
 Creating and injecting fake dependencies is essential for unit tests.
-This technique is double-edged – powerful and dangerous at the same itme.
+This technique is double-edged – powerful and dangerous at the same time.

 Since we will create many fakes throughout this guide, we need to set up rules to apply the technique safely.